 It can be found near creeks, rivers, lakes and other water bodies.
 Its nest is made in sandy or soft soil, open to the sun.
-Females make the nest and lays 6-18 eggs.
-She covers the eggs with loose leaves.
+The female makes the nest and lays 6-18 eggs.
+She covers them with loose leaves.
 The gender of the baby lizards is determined by the temperature of the nest.
 This is called temperature-dependent sex determination.

 Photographer: Martina Nicolls